juwkim/push_swap/README.md

 ## Game rules

-* The game is composed of 2 stacks named a and b. <br>
+	* The game is composed of two stacks named a and b.
-* To start with: <br>
+	* To start with:
-◦ a contains a random number of either positive or negative numbers without any duplicates. <br>
+		◦ stack a contains a random number of either positive or negative numbers without any duplicates.
-◦ b is empty. <br>
+		◦ stack b is empty.
-* The goal is to sort in ascending order numbers into stack a. <br>
+	* The goal is to sort in ascending order numbers into stack a.
-* To do this you have the following operations at your disposal. <br>
+	* To do this you have to use the following operations at your disposal.

 |Command|Description													|
 |:---:	|:---														|